16Metrics/api-docs/endpoints/data/POST.md

 Entity Reference - Payment Event
 --------------------------------

-Payment events are pushed event for failed events.
+Payment events are pushed even for failed events.
 The fields marked with * are compulsory.
 Additional custom fields can be pushed.
 Please ensure that there is no conflict with the field names mentioned below and that every custom field name has the prefix ```CF_```
 <table>
     <tr>
         <th>Name</th>